JamesLove1/Turtle/README.md

 3. Use the instructions within the program to operate the terminal

-4. Check outputted TTL file (The file can be passed to the `./interp_s file`).
+4. Check the outputted TTL file (The file can be passed to the `./interp_s file`).

 ## Acknowledgments

-This is an assignment given by the instructor at the University of Bristol: [Neil](https://github.com/csnwc) from the Programing in C course.
+This is an assignment given by the instructor at the University of Bristol: [Neil](https://github.com/csnwc) from the Programming in C course.